csantanapr/knative-tekton/README.md

     GIT_WEBHOOK_URL=http://$EXTERNAL_IP:$GIT_WEBHOOK_NODEPORT
     echo GIT_WEBHOOK_URL=$GIT_WEBHOOK_URL
     ```
-    **WARNING:** Take into account that this URL is insecure is using http and not https, this means you should not use this type of URL for real work environments, In that case you would need to expose the service for the eventlistener using a secure connection using *https**
+    **WARNING:** Take into account that this URL is insecure is using http and not https, this means you should not use this type of URL for real work environments, In that case you would need to expose the service for the eventlistener using a secure connection using **https**
 1. Add the Git Web Hook url to your Git repository
     1. Open Settings in your Github repository
-    1. Click **Webhooks**
+    1. Click on the side menu **Webhooks**
-    1. Click **Add webhook**
+    1. Click on the top right **Add webhook**
     1. Copy and paste the `$GIT_WEBHOOK_URL` value into the **Payload URL**
-    1. Select Content type **application/json**
+    1. Select from the drop down Content type **application/json**
     1. Click **Add webhook**
 1. (Optional) Another option instead of doing it manually you can use the following to create the git webhook programatically
     ```bash